SpikedPunchVictim/affinity/README.md

 # affinity

 A data modeling system that allows developers to create & delete custom data structures at runtime wirth referential integrity.
+There are zero dependencies for this library.

 # Installation